 The Institute for Free Speech analyzed this portion of H.R.
 1 in 2019 in "Analysis of H.R.
 1 (Part Two): Establishing a Campaign Speech Czar and Enabling Partisan Enforcement: An Altered FEC Structure Poses Risks to First Amendment Speech Rights."
-This resource provides a more detailed explanation of why Title VI, Subtitle A of H.R.
-1, wrongly dubbed the "Restoring Integrity to America's Elections Act," would do the opposite.
-12 The language in the version of H.R.
-1 introduced and passed by the House in 2019 for this provision is substantively similar to the text of the 2021 introduced version of H.R.
-1. 13
+This resource provides a more detailed explanation of why Title VI, Subtitle A of S. 1, wrongly dubbed the "Restoring Integrity to America's Elections Act," would accomplish the opposite.
+The language in the version of H.R.
+1 introduced and passed by the House in 2019 for this provision is substantively similar to the text of S. 1.
+14